-From 2000 to 2002, change in the perceived availability of drugs could not be assessed.
+From 2002 to 2004, there has been no change in the perceived availability of drugs among 6th grade students in our school

 Parents, schools, kids, and communities can work together to keep youth safe.
 To see how State and local partners are addressing these issues, see listings on the AskHYS homepage.
 For free guides on preventing alcohol and other drug use, call Washington State Alcohol/Drug Information Clearinghouse: 1-800-662-9111.